stevenhirsch/Human-Motion-Analysis-with-Kinect-v2/README.md

 `python kinectPipeline.py -i data/p12_squats_body.csv -c data/p12_standcal_body.csv -o processed_data/p12_jointangles.csv`

 Which would take `p12_squats_body.csv` and `p12_standcal_body.csv` from the `data` directory and then save the resulting processed file, `p12_jointangles.csv` into an existing directory named `processed_data`.
+Note that the syntax to navigate between file systems on macOS/Linux and Windows is slightly different, so the above script would need to be modified accordingly.

 If you're like me and will amost certainly forget the syntax for this command and need to refresh yourself, you can use the argument `-h` for help.

-The csv file from this export will include the frame number, the time stamp corresponding to the frame number, and the mediolateral, anteroposterior, and vertical rotations of the hip and knee joint.
+The csv file from this export will include the frame number, the time stamp corresponding to the frame number (which has now been resampled), the mediolateral, anteroposterior, and vertical rotations of the hip and knee joint, and the global XYZ positions of every joint center the Kinect measures.

-#### 2.2.7 Miscellaneous data collection tips
+#### 2.2.9 Miscellaneous data collection tips

 - There is only one camera, so if any joints are occluded there will be larger errors in the resulting output.
-Do your best (without disturbing the "natural" motion of the participant) to ensure that joints are easily visible by the cameras for the entire collection to limit the interpolations that need to be done during post-processing.
+Do your best (without disturbing the "natural" motion of the participant) to ensure that joints are easily visible by the cameras for the entire collection.
-- Wait until the skeleton is found prior to initiating any movements.
-I would suggest providing a small buffer between the DumpKinectSkeleton command and the start of the exercise in all collections.
+- Wait until the software finds the Kinect skeleton prior to initiating any movements.
+I would suggest providing a small buffer between the DumpKinectSkeleton command and the start of the movement trial.

-#### 2.2.8 Intentional omissions
+#### 2.2.10 Current omissions

-You might be wondering why none of the data was filtered in the pipeline.
-The main reason for this is because the filtering methods are somewhat sensitive to the people and tasks one is planning to collect, so I didn't want to make that decision (yet).
-I'm hoping to include a boolean for filtering the data once I've decided how I want to deal with the "raw" quaternions in the future, but for now it's raw data only.
-For teaching purposes, I think this can either highlight the importance of filtering data and/or provide an opportunity to apply smoothing techniques to data you've collected yourself.

-Second, as mentioned earlier, the Kinect doesn't always collect at a consistent sample frequency.
-Depending on the processor and current computer load it can drop below the standard rate of 30fps.
-Personally, I've found it almost always samples at about 30fps on my 2015 13inch MacBook Pro running Windows 10, but regardless, resampling the data at a consistent frequency is necessary if you wanted to scale this to some other research application or assess the Kinect's validity.
-For teaching purposes, I think it would suffice to simply use the frame number or timestamps themselves to visualize the data.
-Alternatively, you can implement your own resampling algorithm.

-Finally, I've only included rotations for the hip and knee joint as they can be applied for gait analysis or other lower extremity exercises.
+I've only included rotations for the hip and knee joint as they can be applied for gait analysis or other lower extremity exercises.
 Given that upper extremity motion is quantified a bit differently (a different rotation sequence is recommended to the one provided in this pipeline) and it is less relevant to some of the "beginner" things I am exploring with this pipeline, I've omitted it.
-The principles outlined in this document should be helpful to guide future work and teaching projects for other joints.
+The principles outlined in this document should be helpful to guide future work and teaching projects for other upper extremity joints.

-#### 2.2.9 Fun things to try for those who are keen to explore further and refine your modelling skills
+#### 2.2.11 Fun things to try for those who are keen to explore further and refine your modelling skills

 - use only quaternions to get the same rotations about the mediolateral, anteroposterior, and vertical axes
 - use PCA to "correct" for the potential errors in the second and third rotations, as in [Baudet et al. (2014)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0102098) or [Skaro et al. (2021)](https://asmedigitalcollection.asme.org/biomechanical/article/143/5/054501/1096599?casa_token=MrUib7bkkdEAAAAA:ECwOFkkwHSiKUbQw7FXa7KvWmFnlCmMe9jzCVA1UbtV-BKGF4Sr5eXXNsie8vawP-pLnK6k) (note: the cross-talk errors are due to the difficulties in specifying the axes of rotation when using marker-based systems, which are technically not defined using any anatomical information with Kinect.
 Having said this, PCA will almost certainly reduce of the magnitude of the second and third rotations considerably in the Kinect)